AFC Asian Cup 2019: Gurpreet Singh Sandhu - India not an easy team to play against | Goal.com

 "We are concentrating on the challenge ahead and we have a team which has proved in the last four years that it can win.
 We are not an easy team to play against.
 We will try to be positive and stay consistent in the group stages, forget what happened in the past and take it from there," he said.

-In 2011, veteran goalkeeper Subrata Paul had a trying tournament as he conceded 13 goals in three games and stopped even more.
-Sandhu, just a teenaged understudy back then revealed he had a lot to learn from Paul.
+In 2011, veteran goalkeeper Subrata Paul was busy in between the sticks as India conceded 13 goals in three games.
+Sandhu stated that he had a lot to learn from Paul's experience.

 "His guidance has been important throughout the years.
 His contribution is something that I envy and I hope we don't face that many challenges as we did in 2011 and as a goalkeeper, I would love to have that.

-"Hope we avoid situations from much farther than the goal and we are the stronger team to play against," he concluded.
+"I hope we avoid situations from much farther than the goal and we are a stronger team to play against," he concluded.